cartesi/rollups-examples/calc/README.md

-# Simple Calculator DApp With Cartesi Rollups
+# Simple Echo DApp

 This example shows how to build and interact with a minimalistic Cartesi Rollups application that simply copies (or "echoes") each input received as a corresponding output notice.
-This DApp's back-end is written in Python3.
+This DApp's back-end is written in Python.

 ## Building the environment